Whistleblowing Portal

 • We provide you with our response to the claim within 3 months starting from the date of the acknowledgement of receipt.

-Should you not be satisfied with our response, you can appeal against it to ESMA.
+Should you not be satisfied with our response, you can appeal it with the Federal Ombudsman in Belgium (The Federal Institute for the Protection and Promotion of Human Rights).

 In the event that allegations made by a third party through these channels turn out to be false and/or made in bad faith, The European Money Markets Institute may decide to take legal action or file a complaint with a regulatory or supervisory agency.